SAP-samples/teched2023-AD266/.github/ISSUE_TEMPLATE/existing_user.md

 ---

 ### Please answer the following questions
-1. On a scale of 1 (not at all likely) to 5 (extremely likely), how likely are you to recommend the SAP Cloud SDK to a potential user?
+1. On a scale of 1 (very dissatisfied) to 5 (very satisfied), how satisfied are you with the SAP Cloud SDK?
 Please explain why.
 <!-- Please provide your answer here.-->

 2. How can we improve the SAP Cloud SDK to meet your expectation?
 <!-- Please provide your answer here.-->